 There were no exclusions for certain types of patients or clinical conditions.
-Therefore, we included conditions such as childbirth that generally do not result in a readmission.
-We retained discharges that resulted in an in-hospital death because these were possible readmission records.
-We also included discharges for residents and nonresidents of the State in which they were treated.
+Therefore, conditions such as childbirth that generally do not result in a readmission were also included.
+Discharges that resulted in an in-hospital death were retained because these were possible readmission records.
+Discharges for residents and nonresidents were included in the State in which they were treated.
 Although most patients seek treatment at hospitals in their State of residence, there are occasions when patients are treated at hospitals in another State.
 Hospitals that specialize in certain types of care may attract patients from across the United States.
 In addition, hospitals near State borders frequently treat patients that reside in neighboring States.
 The data element RESIDENT identifies a discharge as a resident of the State in which he or she received hospital care.
 Details on the number of discharges in the NRD are provided in Appendix A, Table 3.